kangzou-s/OpenCV-Jigsaw/README.md

 <div align=center><img width="200"  src="img_presentation/Standard_square.png"/></div>

 * Finding four corners\
-For some reason we need to find the four corners of every piece.The main idea of the approach I have applied is to find the standard rectangle and its centre of mass on the basis of the previous ideas.
-We then obtain the coordinates of the contour of each piece with respect to the centre of mass, after which we convert the coordinates to polar coordinates and draw them.
+Each piece is initially randomly rotated when the puzzle is scattered on the table.
+To start putting it together automatically, the pieces need to be oriented all in one direction, so that their corners are both horizontally and vertically stacked, like in the real puzzle when it is solved we need to find the four corners of every piece.
+The main idea of the approach I have applied is to find the standard rectangle and its center of mass on the basis of the previous ideas.
+We then obtain the coordinates of the contour of each piece with respect to the center of mass, after which we convert the coordinates to polar coordinates and draw them.
 The four peaks in the polar plot are the four corners of the piece we are looking for.
 ```python

 # change original point from top-left to center of mass